jfragosoperez/learning-Go/README.md

 	                    fmt.Println(msg1)
 	                case msg2 := <- c2:
 	                    fmt.Println(msg2)
-	                case <- time.After(time.Second): //time.After creates a channel and after the given duration will send the current time on it. fmt.Println("timeout")
+	                case <- time.After(time.Second): //time.After creates a channel and after the
+	                //given duration will send the current time on it. fmt.Println("timeout")
      				default: //happens immediately if none of the channels are ready fmt.Println("nothing ready")